 21. Baby wipes

 22. Makeup: eye pencils, mascara, lipsticks; concealer to cover a blemish or pimple so it appears as close to your skin tone as possible.
+[Check out how to do a perfect makeup yourself].

 23. Transparent nail polish and coloured nail polish in the bride’s shade